 I’m sure you have been keeping up with the news regarding contaminated pet food.
 However, this food was not contaminated; it was deliberately “spiked” (adulterated) to make the wheat gluten appear to contain more protein than it actually did.
 So what is this all about?
-For routine industry protein testing, scientists use the Keidel Method.
+For routine protein testing in industry, scientists use the Keidel Method.
 The Keidel Method is very simple.
-The amount of nitrogen in a product is measured, and then the amount of protein is mathematically calculated based on the nitrogen levels.
-The problem is that the Chinese are very smart and developed a methodology to fool the test.
+The amount of nitrogen in a product is measured, and the amount of protein is then calculated mathematically from the nitrogen levels.
+The problem is that the Chinese are very smart and have developed a methodology to fool the test.
 They took good old rice flour and mixed in a chemical called Melamine.
-Melamine contains six nitrogen molecules, making it a perfect chemical to pull of this adulteration ploy.
+Melamine contains six nitrogen molecules, making it a perfect chemical to pull off this adulteration ploy.

 versatile material with a highly stable structure.
-Uses for Melamine include whiteboards, floor tiles, kitchenware, fire retardant fabrics, and commercial filters.
-Melamine is 66% nitrogen (by mass) and is a metabolite of cyromazine, a pesticide Melamine is an organic base with the chemical formula C3H6N6, (1,3,5-triazine-2,4,6-triamine).
-But most important, Melamine is very cheap!
+Uses for Melamine include whiteboards, floor tiles, kitchenware, fire-retardant fabrics, and commercial filters.
+Melamine is 66% nitrogen (by mass) and is a metabolite of cyromazine, a pesticide.
+Melamine is an organic base with the chemical formula C3H6N6, (1,3,5-triazine-2,4,6-triamine).
+But most importantly, Melamine is very cheap!

 China Makes Arrest in Pet Food Case